Skip to content

 What Happens Automatically

-That gives you:
+That usually gives you:

-• Prometheus as a metrics data source
+• A Prometheus data source

-• Loki as a logs data source
+• A Loki data source

 • A ready-made dashboard for the stack